nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 Think back to the Nutshell group project you recently completed, and how you applied encapsulation, and the Single Responsibility Principle (SRP), to make modules whose reponsibilities were to interact with your persistent data storage.

-Consider how you could create a module for this application which has that same responsibility.
+Consider how you could create a regular old JavaScript module for this application which has that same responsibility.
 Then, each list component should import that module and use its methods for querying data.

 For example: